php-fig/fig-standards/proposed/http-middleware/middleware.md

 interface ServerMiddlewareInterface extends MiddlewareInterface {
     /**
-     * Handle a server request and return a response.
+     * Process a server request and return a response.
      *
      * Takes the incoming request and optionally modifies it before delegating
      * to the next frame to get a response.